← Back to Blog

 If you're a solo founder defining your audience for the first time, see our solo founders use case for a focused walkthrough.

 Segment comparison is where the real insights live.
-Products tested against 2+ segments produce 3x more actionable findings than single-segment tests, based on qualitative feedback differences alone.
+In our testing, products evaluated against 2+ segments consistently surface more useful findings - the contrasting perspectives reveal patterns a single-segment test misses.
 The score gap between segments is more important than the absolute score of any individual segment.

 A 0.5+ point gap between segments on a 5-point scale is a strong signal.
 It tells you that your product resonates meaningfully more with one group than another.
 Here's how to read the gaps: